Estimation In Agile

-I believe that this is not the only answer but think of as one of the answers of question ‘why we use such a technique to estimate in agile?’
+I believe that this is not the only answer but think of as one of the answers to the question ‘why we use such a technique to estimate in agile?’

-Estimates also help Product Owner to visualize that how much work has been done, how much is left.
-The Burn down and Burn up chart uses estimated story points to show the velocity of team and position of the sprint and project condition aftermath.
-During the estimation process we need to make sure that entire team is involved to ensure the consistency.
-Over times this process gets matured and team becomes more accurate in sizing the user stories.
+Estimates also help Product Owner to visualize how much work has been done, how much is left.
+The Burndown and Burnup chart uses estimated story points to show the velocity of the team and position of the sprint and project condition aftermath.
+During the estimation process, we need to make sure that the entire team is involved to ensure consistency.
+Over times this process gets matured and the team becomes more accurate in sizing the user stories.